 Soon it was time for the placement of my arterial line.
 Brenda showed me to my room where I met the cardiologist, a woman whose name unfortunately escapes me.
 Again – friendly, personable, chatty…and honest.
-She was from India, and had a pleasant way of speaking that made everything she said sound like good news.
+She had a pleasant way of speaking that made everything she said sound like good news.
 Yet another winner.

 She expressed her concern over my age and gender with regards to the line placement – apparently the arteries in young women tend to spasm more often, resulting in difficulty placing and keeping the catheter in.
 She tells me this as I am in the bed with my arm stretched across the table and being prepped.
 I spot the needle – the arterial catheter.

-Two inches looked way longer than I remember it being…holy cow.
+Two inches looked way longer than I remember it being.

-After a few moments I feel hot liquid spilling over my wrist and hand – and I knew she had nailed it.
+After a few short moments I feel hot liquid spilling over my wrist and hand… and I knew she had nailed it.
 I was a little surprised at how much blood there was…and the force that was behind it.
 I chose not to look, but if I ever have it done again, I think I just might.

 The cardiologist sounded surprised when she said “Oh, look at that!
 You got lucky!”
 One and done – it was in.

 My arm was strapped to a padded board, and stayed that way for the next five and a half hours, which was awkward and uncomfortable.
 After everything was secured, cleaned and I was settled in again, Brenda brought me lunch – a turkey sandwich, fresh orange, and an apple juice – then disappeared for a while to prep another subject.
-The sandwich was easy enough…but I wondered how in the hell I was supposed to peel an orange with one hand.
-I tossed it in my bag for the trip home.
+The sandwich was easy enough… but I wondered how in the hell I was supposed to peel an orange with one hand.
+No solution available, I tossed it in my bag for the trip home.